pingcap/docs/tidb-cloud/backup-and-restore.md

       To use the EBS snapshot feature, make sure that the following prerequisites are met:

             - Your TiDB cluster is hosted on AWS and your TiDB version is v6.5.1 or later.
-            - When you restore the data backed up by the **EBS snapshot** feature, the number of TiKV and TiFlash nodes in the new cluster is the same as that of the original cluster.
+            - When you restore the data backed up by the **EBS snapshot** feature to a new cluster, the number of TiKV and TiFlash nodes in the new cluster is the same as that of the original cluster.
             - The EBS snapshot feature and PITR feature are mutually exclusive.
 Therefore, only one of them can be enabled at a time.

     - Turn on or off the PITR (**Point-in-time Recovery**) feature.